What is the Best Travel Card for Australians Overseas?

 Almost all ATMs will warn you before charging a fee, so you will have the option of cancelling or continuing with the transaction.

-In the worst case scenario, even if you use your Citibank Plus debit card at an ATM that does charge a fee, at least you are only getting charged one fee, not three!
+In the worst case scenario, even if you use your Macquarie Platinum debit card at an ATM that does charge a fee, at least you are only getting charged one fee, not three!

 Some additional tips